ai-systems-today/ai-systems.today.github.io/content/docs/support/index.md

    Quick resolution of technical challenges.
 Support teams can identify and resolve issues before they impact business operations.

    **Example:**
    A healthcare provider reduced system downtime by 30% through proactive monitoring.
-The support team at AI Systems Today identified potential bottlenecks and optimized system configurations.
+The support team at AI SYSTEMS TODAY identified potential bottlenecks and optimized system configurations.

 2. **Performance Optimization:**
    Fine-tuning systems for optimal efficiency.
 Regular monitoring and optimization help maintain the accuracy and performance of AI models.